 Under the STIP and LTIP, there is no weighting given to personal performance unless the Trust achieves (a) for the STIP, target FFO per Unit, and (b) for the LTIP, target Total Return.
 Provided that those targets are achieved, the above percentage multiplier is applied to the overall STIP and LTIP calculation.
-For additional information on corporate and individual performance objectives, see "Performance Objectives" below.
+For additional information on corporate and individual performance objectives, see "Performance Objectives" in this Circular.

-2023 Performance and Payouts
+2024 Performance and Payouts

-For the year ended December 31, 2023, the Trust met or exceeded all corporate performance metrics, as outlined below:
+For the year ended December 31, 2024, the Trust's achievement against its corporate performance metrics was as outlined below:

-Incentive Plan Metric 2023 Target Actual Results Corporate Performance
+Incentive Plan Metric 2024 Target Actual Results Corporate Performance

-STIP FFO per Unit (1) \$3.36 \$3.60 200%
+STIP FFO per Unit (1) \$4.08 \$4.18 140%

-LTIP Total Return -2.44% 46.84% 200%
+LTIP Total Return -6.94% -8.22% 60%

-NAV per Unit \$75.49 \$84.49 200%
+NAV per Unit \$90.63 \$93.68 160%